voxgibson/webmgeneral/README.md

 Link to Python 3 download: https://www.python.org/downloads

-Check 'Add Python to PATH' at the install screen.
+(Check 'Add Python to PATH' at the install screen.)

+Download link for Windows ffmpeg: https://ffmpeg.zeranoe.com/builds/

-Link for ffmpeg.exe and ffprobe.exe (They will be in the bin folder): https://ffmpeg.zeranoe.com/builds/
+(ffmpeg.exe and ffprobe.exe will be in the bin folder.)

 ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py

-Example commands of changing to the programs directory and opening it:
+Example commands for changing to the programs directory and running it:
 ```
 cd "C:\Users\chad\Desktop\webmgeneral-master"